Sonia Essin: Biography

 In 1943 she was engaged by the Handel and Haydn Society to solo in that year's presentation of Messiah.
 She was heard singing Wagnerian material by Arturo Toscannini, and at his invitation Essin made her debut at La Scala in 1948, performing the role of Brangäne in Tristan und Isolde.
 At the time she considered it the highlight of her career.

 She joined the University of Cincinnati – College-Conservatory of Music faculty in September 1953, where in addition to her vocal coaching she continued to give recitals.
 She remained on the faculty for six years.
 Later in life she moved to Los Angeles.

 Reviews

 Essin was declared by the Hartford Courant to have a "true" contralto voice, with a "rich and warm texture".
-In a similar vein, Arthur Darak of the Cincinnati Enquirer called her a "bona-fide" contralto, espousing her the expression, intelligence, and warmth of her voice which he stated overcame the limited variety in repertoire.
+In a similar vein, Arthur Darak of the Cincinnati Enquirer called her a "bona-fide" contralto, espousing her the expression, intelligence, and warmth of her voice which he stated overcame the limited variety in her repertoire.